Foxxy-K/Foxxy-K/README.md

  👋 Hi, I’m @Foxxy-K
 - 👀 I’m interested in programming and learn how computer parts work
 - 🌱 I’m currently learning html, css and JavaScript
-- 🥞I love pancakes and coffee(But i do not drink)!☕️
+- 🥞I love pancakes and coffee!☕️

 <!---
 Foxxy-K/Foxxy-K is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.